Alibaba reports slowest revenue growth since going public as competition bites

 During China's annual Singles' Day promotional event last November, the company recorded gross merchandise value growth of 8.5per cent, a record low.

 Alibaba's shares were down about 3per cent in New York before the opening bell.
-They fell about 5per cent before the results were announced, tracking losses in global shares after Russia launched an all-out invasion of Ukraine.
+They fell about 7per cent after the results were announced, tracking losses in global shares after Russia launched an all-out invasion of Ukraine.

 Alibaba is also facing intensifying pressure from rivals like ByteDance-owned Douyin and Kuaishou, which have capitalized on the booming trend of livestreaming e-commerce.